-Should I Wait Until After The Holidays To Break Up With My Boyfriend?
+Should I Wait Until After the Holidays to Break Up With My Boyfriend?

-This Hub is not about happy couples in functional and thriving relationships during the holidays, but I have written this for single women debating whether they should break-up with their boyfriends before the holidays.
+This Hub is not about happy couples in functional relationships during the holidays, but I have written this for single women debating whether they should break-up with their boyfriends before the holidays.
 Single men reading this Hub may also benefit, but since I am not a man I am writing this Hub from the single lady's perspective.
 When you think of Christmas you think of happy families and happy couples.
-Do you see commercials with a boyfriend and girlfriend fighting?
+Do you see commercials for a boyfriend and girlfriend fighting?
 No, you usually see joyful commercials with a boyfriend giving his girlfriend a sparkly diamond engagement ring, or a cherry husband giving his gleeful wife keys to a brand new Mercedes.
 Do you ever see a commercial where a woman is sitting by the telephone waiting for her boyfriend to call about Christmas plans?
 Do you usually see commercials where a lady is going to a family Christmas dinner all alone because her boyfriend stood her up?
-Usually you will not see these type of commercials because during the holidays consumers are driven to think happy thought so they will buy gifts for their loved ones.
+Usually, you will not see these type of commercials because during the holidays' consumers are driven to think happy thought so they will buy gifts for their loved ones.

-Yes life is not a commercial, but you know when you are in a relationship that is so rocky that it would not even be the inspiration for one.
+Yes, life is not a commercial, but you know when you are in a relationship that is so rocky that it would not even be the inspiration for one.
 Unless it was the stimulus for a commercial where a lady signs up for eharmony, which would end happily with her finding a new Christmas love and sitting by the fire.
-Has there ever been a time in life as a single lady when you put off breaking up with your boyfriend because of the slim change he might still be "the one"?
+Has there ever been a time in life as a single lady when you put off breaking up with your boyfriend because of the slim chance he might still be "the one"?
 You tell yourself you would rather put up with an emotionally distant boyfriend over the holidays so you do not have to sit alone at grandma's Christmas dinner.
 Or at least you will get a Christmas present and not feel like a complete loser when all the other couples are exchanging gifts.
-Sometimes you stretch your hopes and dreams so thin on the sliver of chance this bad batch will end by the New Year, by which time you will be sporting an engagement ring by Valentine's Day.
+Sometimes you stretch your hopes and dreams so thin on the sliver of a chance this bad batch will end by the New Year, by which time you will be sporting an engagement ring by Valentine's Day.
 Wake up and smell the eggnog ladies, bad relationships usually do not make those 180 degree turns!
 If you are reading this and wondering why your distant boyfriend has blown you off or is acting emotionally unavailable during the holidays, remember it is him and not you.
 You are a great person and you may or may not find the love of your life one day, but do not ruin the beautiful holiday season wondering why Mr. Forgetful is forgetting to call.
 You have two choices here:

 1. Try to forget him and have a great holiday season.